-CSPro 7.1 is not an open source project but it is in the public domain, meaning that it can be used and distributed at no cost.
-However, if you are interested in collaborating on the CSPro development, there are currently two open projects, changes to which are distributed with CSPro.
+CSPro 7.6 is not an open source project but it is in the public domain, meaning that it can be used and distributed at no cost.
+However, if you are interested in collaborating on the CSPro development, there are currently three projects, changes to which are distributed with CSPro.

 The help documentation that you are currently reading is created using a custom tool, Help Generator.
 The tool, along with the documentation, is hosted on GitHub: